cardspop/cardspop/README.md

 This is a dead-simple blog that builds on GitHub Pages using Jekyll's built-in **minima** theme.
 Write posts in Markdown; push to `main`; the site updates automatically.

-This copy is configured for a Project Page under the repo `html`.
+This copy is configured for a User Page.
-It will be served at `https://cardspop.github.io/html/` once Pages is enabled.
+It will be served at `https://cardspop.github.io/` once Pages is enabled.

 ## Structure